 Future Makers Will

-• Deliver a minimum of 18 hours of publicly-visible work during drop-in sessions at HDL’s Groundworks location.
-These workshops will be scheduled with the Groundworks staff, and will not exceed an 8-week timeframe.
+- Deliver a minimum of 18 hours of publicly visible work during drop-in sessions at HDL’s Groundworks location.
+These drop-in sessions will be scheduled with the Groundworks staff and will not exceed an 8-week timeframe.

-• Collaborate with Groundworks staff to develop any handouts, table guides, or workshop plans.
+- Collaborate with Groundworks staff to develop any handouts, table guides, or workshop plans to be shared for future use.

-• Live within the West Michigan area and be responsible for all of their own travel costs to and from Herrick District Library’s Groundworks.
+- Live within the West Michigan area and be responsible for all their own travel costs to and from Herrick District Library’s Groundworks.

-• Be alloted $150 for materials and supplies for the workshop(s) and hands-on activities during drop-in sessions.
+- Be allotted $150 for materials and supplies for the workshop(s) and hands-on activities during drop-in sessions.
 Materials and supplies for the Maker-in-Residence's own projects are their own responsibility.

 Application Process